aterris/simplecov-shield/CONTRIBUTING.md

 * Make sure everything still passes by running `bundle exec rake`.
 * If necessary, rebase your commits into logical chunks, without errors.
 * Push the branch up ( `git push origin my_awesome_feature` ).
-* Create a pull request against jekyll/jekyll and describe what your change does and the why you think it should be merged.
+* Create a pull request against aterris/simplecov-shield and describe what your change does and the why you think it should be merged.

 ## Notes

 * If you want to bump the gem version, please put that in a separate commit.
-  This way, the maintainers can control when the gem gets released.
-* Try to keep your patch(es) based from the latest commit on jekyll/jekyll.
+* Try to keep your patch(es) based from the latest commit.
-  The easier it is to apply your work, the less work the maintainers have to do, which is always a good thing.
-* Please follow the [GitHub Ruby Styleguide](https://github.com/styleguide/ruby) when modifying Ruby code.
+* Please follow the [GitHub Ruby Styleguide](https://github.com/styleguide/ruby)

-## Thanks!
+### Thanks!